richsoni/www-richsoni.com/_songs/show-me-where.md

 composed_at: 2016-03-30
 ---

+I gave my loving
-i gave my lovin i gave it to you i thought us two where stuck like glue but then you packed your things and said so long baby, wont you show me where I went wrong
+I gave it to you
+I thought us two where stuck like glue
+But, then you packed your things and said so long

+*Baby, won't you show me where I went wrong*

-buying roses by the boquet
+Buying roses by the bouquet
-a box of chocolates on valentines day in the card, i wrote you a song baby, wont you show me where i went wrong
+A box of chocolates on valentines day
+In the card, I wrote you a song

+*Baby, won't you show me where I went wrong*

-i took you swimmin in south caroline you drank your mojito your drank your wine we sat on the beach all day long baby, wont you show me where i went wrong
+I took you swimming in South Caroline
+You drank your mojito your drank your wine
+We sat on the beach all day long

+*Baby, won't you show me where I went wrong*

+I built a fire
+We lay on the rug
+I gave my kiss
-i built a fire, we lay on the rug i gave my kiss, i gave my hug the heat it was oh so strong baby, wont you show me where i went wrong
+I gave my hug
+The heat it was oh so strong

+*Baby, won't you show me where I went wrong*